kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * The ETL Utils image is building the directory structure in the object store needed by Aggregator to pull the ETL data.
 * SQL tables are building.

-Ensure all data loads into the UI before moving onto Step 7.
+Ensure all data loads into the Kubecost UI before moving onto Step 7.

 ### Step 7: Remove Thanos sidecar from secondary clusters